 How to Remove Privet

-Hand-pulling a Chinese privet seedling
+Hand-pulling a Chinese privet seedling.

-Shake off all the dirt from the roots after uprooting to prevent regrowth
+Shake off all the dirt from the roots after uprooting to prevent regrowth.

-Tighten jaws around stem of sapling
+Tighten jaws around stem of sapling.

-Roots emerging from pulling down on lever
+Roots emerging from pulling down on lever.

-Be sure to remove the dirt surrounding roots after uprooting
+Be sure to remove the dirt surrounding roots after uprooting.

 If the tree or shrub cannot be uprooted, the best removal method is cut-and-treat.
-We suggest using a high concentrate (between 18-50%), glyphosate-based solution, and add in an indicator dye to keep track of what has been treated.
+We suggest using a high concentrate (between 20-50%), glyphosate based solution and add in an indicator dye to keep track of what has been treated.
 Use a hand saw to cut down the tree or shrub.
-Get the stump as close to the ground as possible.
-Ideally less than 1” off the ground.
-If the tree or shrub has a larger diameter, getting closer to the ground will be more difficult and not as necessary as for a smaller diameter tree.
-If you prefer not to use an herbicide (cut-and-leave), know that the stump will regrow.
-When it does, take pruners or a hand saw and remove all new growth as soon as you see it.
-This will eventually starve the roots, killing the plant.
+If using herbicide, cut the stump 0.5-1” above the ground.

-Make weight cut at waist height first
+Make weight cut at waist height first.

 The stump should be treated with the herbicide within 5 min after the cut.
-We use 1-liter hand sprayers to apply the herbicide, but it can also be “painted on.”
+We use 1 liter hand sprayers to apply the herbicide, but it can also be “painted on.”
 Be sure not to get the herbicide anywhere but on the stump you are treating.
-If the stump is not treated or is not cut low enough, it will regrow.
+If the stump is not treated, or is not cut low enough, it will regrow.

 Apply herbicide directly to stem within 5-10 minutes of cutting

-The debris can be piled neatly on-site to dry and break down naturally.
+The debris can be piled neatly on site to dry and break down naturally.
 This way temporary habitat will be created and nutrients will be recycled.
-Of course, debris can be taken off-site if preferred.
+Of course, debris can be taken off site, if preferred.